 The National Highway Traffic Safety Administration (NHTSA) says more than 9% of fatal accidents in the last 7 years can be attributed to distracted driving.

 This is why texting and driving laws are so stringent in most states in the United States.
 Do you know the dangers of texting and driving?
+Our Lexington personal injury lawyer discusses.
 Read on to see why texting and driving is banned in almost all states in the US.

 Dangers of Texting and Driving